ankaAR/bestiario5e/_creatures/homunculus.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 ft., one creature.
 Hit: 1 piercing damage, and the target must succeed on a DC 10 Constitution saving throw or be poisoned for 1 minute.
 If the saving throw fails by 5 or more, the target is instead poisoned for 5 (1d10) minutes and unconscious while poisoned in this way.